mercmobily/simpledblayer/README.md

 The plain object `people` will have several methods (`people.update()`, `people.select()`, etc.) which will manipulate the table `people`.
 There are no types defined, and there are no "models" for that matter.
 Each created object will manipulate a specific table on the database, and _application-wide, there **must** only be one SimpleDbLayer variable created for each database table_.

-When you create `people`, SimpleDbLayer keeps track of the layer created and creates an entry in its internal registry, based on the database table's name. _This means that you can only create one layer variable per table_. **Attempting to create two different layer variables for the same table will result in an error.**
+When you create `people`, SimpleDbLayer keeps track of the layer created and creates an entry in its internal registry, based on the database table's name. _This means that you can only create one layer variable per table_. **Attempting to create two different layer variables for the same table will result in an error being thrown.**

 # Create a DB connection